Anthony J. Pennings, PhD

 Posted on | October 1, 2010 | No Comments

-In the few short years between the Internet’s 25th anniversary in 1994 until the end of millennium, a remarkable transformation took shape.
-During these six years, the Internet transformed from a very novel but quaint system for sending ASCII email messages, transferring files, and linking homepages into a global system of electronic interchange for communications and commerce.
-What was initially a system connecting a few university and research institute mainframes soon began to also connect small workstations, personal computers, laptops and mobile wireless devices.
-People were able to access the Internet not just from campuses but from homes, offices, cars and even while on foot.
+A remarkable transformation took shape in the few short years between the Internet’s 25th anniversary in 1994 and the end of the millennium.
+During these six years, the Internet transformed from a very novel but quaint system for sending ASCII email messages, transferring files, and linking homepages into a global system of electronic communications and commerce.
+What was once a tiny network linking a handful of university and research institute mainframes soon expanded to include small workstations, personal computers, laptops, and mobile wireless devices.
+The Internet was no longer confined to campuses, but could be accessed from homes, offices, cars, and even on the move.

 The Promise of E-Commerce